hirosystems/docs/docs/clarinet/guides/nakamoto.md

 ---
-title: Use Nakamoto with Clarient
+title: Use Nakamoto with Clarinet
 ---

 ## Launch the Devnet in Nakamoto mode